UHD-IQA Benchmark Database: Pushing the Boundaries of Blind Photo Quality Assessment: Discussion

-We report the results on the validation and test set in \cref{tab:validation_model_performance} and \cref{tab:test_model_performance}, respectively.
-First, we observe that HyperIQA \cite{su2020blindly} achieves significantly lower performance than the other baselines.
+Regarding individual methods, first, we observe that HyperIQA \cite{su2020blindly} achieves significantly lower performance than the other baselines.
 We attribute this outcome to the fact that HyperIQA computes the final quality score as the average of 25 different $224\times224$ random patches extracted from the input image.
 In contrast, the other methods take the whole image as input and output a single quality score.
 Even though the strategy adopted by HyperIQA leads to considerably fewer MACs, it does not take full advantage of the amount of information contained in high-resolution images.
-Second, we notice that CLIP-based models, namely CLIP-IQA+\cite{wang2023exploring} and QualiCLIP\cite{agnolucci2024qualityaware}, obtain the best results according to the correlation-based metrics (KRCC, PLCC, and SRCC) metrics but fall behind when considering the error-based ones (RMSE and MAE).
+Effnet-2C-MLSP aggregates features from downscaled inputs at different resolutions using a two-stream MLSP extractor backbone.
+This results in predictions that are more correlated with the ground truth than in the case of HyperIQA.
+We assume that the high-resolution inputs impose a large domain shift from the ImageNet pretraining.
+Thus, we expect the model to perform better with additional training data.
+Furthermore, we notice that CLIP-based models, namely CLIP-IQA+\cite{wang2023exploring} and QualiCLIP\cite{agnolucci2024qualityaware}, obtain the best results according to the correlation-based metrics (KRCC, PLCC, and SRCC) metrics but fall behind when considering the error-based ones (RMSE and MAE).
 We suppose this is because CLIP-IQA+ and QualiCLIP compute the quality score based on the cosine similarity between the input image and two antonym prompts.
 Due to the way CLIP is trained \cite{radford2021learning}, this cosine similarity can span the entire $[0, 1]$ range.
 Therefore, the predicted quality scores cover a broader range than the one of the ground-truth MOS (see \cref{fig:mos_distribution}), leading to higher absolute errors.
 Finally, we observe that the self-supervised learning baselines (\ie CONTRIQUE \cite{madhusudana2022image} and ARNIQA \cite{agnolucci2024arniqa}) achieve the most balanced performance, as they obtain good results for all the metrics while requiring fewer MACs than CLIP-based models.